 Orders and Workflow

-Finally, there is TapWorkflow, which helps automate your teams’ recurring tasks.
-But more than automating recurring tasks — such as kicking off a project to design once the copy has been approved — your marketing team can set notifications.
-Let’s say one of your accounts’ campaigns is scheduled to launch next week but the creative is still waiting in the design queue.
-Instead of having your team check every day or send a flurry of emails to see where the creative is, TapWorkflow proactively warns the design team that this campaign is approaching launch and then let’s the Campaign manager know as soon as the design team finishes and the campaign can launch.
-Automation with Google Ads and Google Ad Manager can even send the campaign details and creative directly into the ad platform.
+Finally, there is TapWorkflow, which helps automate your teams' recurring tasks.
+But more than automating recurring tasks such as kicking off a project to design once the copy has been approved your marketing team can set notifications.
+Let's say one of your accounts' campaigns is scheduled to launch next week but the creative is still waiting in the design queue.
+Instead of having your team check every day or send a flurry of emails to see where the creative is, TapWorkflow proactively warns the design team that this campaign is approaching launch and then lets the Campaign manager know as soon as the design team finishes and the campaign can launch.
+Automation with Google Ads and Google Ad Manager can even send the campaign details and creatives directly to the ad platform.

 Exporting data from native advertising platforms into spreadsheets is time-consuming.
 Your marketing team needs to re-arrange the data within the spreadsheet and then upload it into a tool like PowerPoint or Google Data Studio (GDS) to create compelling visualization and reports to send to your clients.

-Agencies can easily sacrifice an entire day each week to exporting, organizing, and importing data.
-Plus, this process is error-prone — you’re organizing your data manually in columns and rows, and your teams are reliant on typed out formulas.
+Agencies can easily sacrifice an entire day each week to export, organize, and import data.
+Plus, this process is error-prone you're organizing your data manually in columns and rows, and your teams are reliant on typed-out formulas.

 Megalytic data connectors automatically bring in your data sets across several different marketing-specific advertising platforms, such as Facebook Ads, LinkedIn Ads, and Microsoft Ads.
 Then, within GDS, you can create visually compelling charts and graphs and set up an automated report for your clients.